-12.4.2 The surveys will be undertaken in accordance with relevant good practice guidance and Written Schemes of Investigation agreed with the IACC,~~, in consultation with GAPS.~~ The level of reporting will be commensurate with the value of the historic landscape affected, and will include submission of reports to the Historic Environment Record and National Monument Record of Wales, and the preparation of an ordered archive which will be submitted to an appropriate repository.
+12.4.2 The surveys will be undertaken in accordance with relevant good practice guidance and Written Schemes of Investigation agreed with the IACC.
+The level of reporting will be commensurate with the value of the historic landscape affected, and will include submission of reports to the Historic Environment Record and National Monument Record of Wales, and the preparation of an ordered archive which will be submitted to an appropriate repository.